clawpack/doc/doc/quick_tsunami.rst

    purpose, and no liability on the part of the authors.
 See the :ref:`license` for more details.

+.. warning:: This section is out of date and should be cleaned up and improved when 5.1 is released.
+Some tools are now found in the directory `$CLAW/geoclaw/src/python/geoclaw/`.

 TODO: Need to change all `setrun` parameters to new 5.0 names in this section!

 This is a brief outline of how to set up and run GeoClaw to model a real